Being a card carrying Canadian, one thing that graces our television during the winter months is hockey.

 So where do pageviews and stats come in?
 Do we just ignore the whole numbers side of things?

-Those numbers are helpful to see if what you’re producing and putting out in the world is making the impact you desire.
-They help you evaluate, adjust and make course corrections on your blogging journey – they’re the feedback loop – not the ultimate goal.
+They help you evaluate, adjust and make course corrections on your journey – they’re the feedback loop – not the ultimate goal.

-As you’re creating and crafting your blogging goals this year, how can you approach your goals from a place of control?
-What do you want to create this year?
+As you’re creating and crafting your business goals, how can you approach your goals from a place of control?
+What actions should you focus on to get the desired results?